 Further monitoring has been and will be installed within the District to assess pollutant levels when circumstances or issues arise.
-For example, additional monitoring was installed towards the end of 2017 and in 2018 to obtain information on the A35 in Totton as part of the Clean Air Zone work, along a Clean Walking Route to school in Lyndhurst and in additional locations in Ringwood.
 Additional monitoring was installed in the Emery Down area (just outside Lyndhurst) in 2020 to assess nitrogen dioxide concentrations on a known 'rat-run' avoiding Lyndhurst, in Fordingbridge to gather background data ahead of a proposed new housing developments and in Lymington close to a relocated bus station.
+Results have demonstrated no exceedance of objectives levels in Emery Down and Lymington over the past 2 years.
+Given the very low levels of NO2 monitored at these sites, continued monitoring is likely to cease in 2023.

-It is noted that planning applications are expected to be submitted to the Council for proposed large developments over the forthcoming years.
+It is noted that planning applications are expected to be submitted to the Council for proposed large developments (identified Strategic Sites in the Local Plan)over the forthcoming years.
 As such the associated work to assess the submitted plans and the impact on local air quality (including the potential impact on the Southampton Clean Air Zone) may be significant for the Department.